ilvmd/Pharmacies-api/README.md

-# todo-list
+# Pharmacies API
-create todo-list using ReactJS, NodeJS and MongooseDB
+Create API to pharmacies using (PHP) Laravel 8 and MYSQL